fs-webdev/fs-dialog/README.md

 ### Development Standards Enforcement

 > FamilySearch components are developed in compliance with ESLint and CSSLint common standards.
-Standards checking is run as part of an npm-based husky pre-commit hook, and can also be explicitly run via the `npm test` and `npm run standard` commands.
+Standards checking is run as part of an npm-based husky pre-push hook, and can also be explicitly run via the `npm test` and `npm run standard` commands.
+Currently needs an `npm install` before everything will work.
+>
+> EXPLANATION: The **pre-push** hook will stash uncommitted changes, run standards with autofix enabled, and if there are no errors, append any associated changes made to the current commit, and then pop your uncommitted changes back out of the stash.

-In order for **`standard`** to run, you generally need to globally install it:
+In order for **`standard`** to run, you need to globally install it:

 ```bash
 npm install -g semistandard